 That’s it!
 You can now disable any unwanted emails from WordPress core.

-Next, would you like to keep a record of all emails sent out from your site?
-Be sure to check out our built-in email logging option (here’s our tutorial with all the details).
+Next, would you like to keep a record of all the emails sent out from your site?
+Be sure to check out our email logging feature.